-The Fund itself achieved a return of 34.5% compared with the Fund benchmark of 35.2%, an under-performance of 0.7%.
-By comparison, the average local authority fund performance in 2009/10 was 35.1%.
+The Fund itself achieved a return of 7.8% which was equal to the Fund benchmark.
+By comparison, the average local authority fund performance in 2010/11 was 7.9%.
 This represents a remarkable turnaround in the market's fortunes since the start of the global banking crisis and subsequent global recession.
+We remain vigilant of the possible effects that the current sovereignty crisis might impact on the Fund.